alhassy/gentle-intro-to-reflection/README.md

     _ : K 3 "cat" ≡ 3
     _ = refl

+**Bonus:** Proofs of a singleton type such as `IsRed` are essentially the same for all singelton types over `RGB`.
+Write, in two stages, a metaprogram that demonstrates each singleton type has a single member ─c.f., `red-is-the-only-solution` from above.
+Hint: This question is as easy as the ones before it.

+    {- Programming stage }
+    declare-unique : Name → (RGB → Set) → RGB → TC ⊤
+    declare-unique it S colour =
+      = do ⋯

+    {- Unquotation stage -}
+    unquoteDecl red-unique = declare-unique red-unique IsRed Red unquoteDecl green-unique = declare-unique green-unique IsGreen Green unquoteDecl blue-unique = declare-unique blue-unique IsBlue Blue

+    {- Test -}
+    _ : ∀ {c} → IsGreen c → c ≡ Green
+    _ = green-unique

     {- Exercise: -}
     unquoteDecl everywhere-0
       = do let η = everywhere-0